 Jay's first appearance on a real stage was in the bi-centennial play, 1776 And All That.
 High school, community theatres in Danville, Illinois and in Murray, Kentucky provided many opportunities to find new roles to explore.
 Jay attended Murray State University, Murray, Kentucky, where he studied Audio/Video Production and Theatre.

 The National Scouting Museum moved to Murray in the early '80's and Jay began his tenure as Director of the national touring storytelling troupe - SPINNERS!.
 As the primary storyteller for nine years, Jay traveled across the U.S. performing to a total of more than 450,000 audience members.
-In 1985 he toured through Europe, performing at bed and breakfasts, in storytelling festivals in England and Wales, and at an international scouting jamboree for over 7500 scouts in Northfolk, England.
-In additional to telling stories, Jay also conducted 6-hour Storycrafting Workshops for teachers across the U.S., sharing with them how to incorporate storytelling into their classroom curriculum.
+In 1985 he toured through Europe, performing at bed and breakfasts, in storytelling festival in England and in Wales, and at an international scouting jamboree for over 7500 scouts in Northfolk, England.
+In additional to performing stories, Jay also conducted Storycrafting Workshops for teachers across the U.S., sharing with them how to incorporate storytelling into their classroom curriculum.